 The Company depends on the capability of its independent dealers and distributors to develop and implement effective retail sales plans to create demand among retail purchasers for its products.
 If the Company's independent dealers and distributors are not successful in these endeavours, then the Company will be unable to maintain or grow its sales.
-The measures taken by governmental authorities in connection with the COVID-19, including with respect to labour stoppages, business interruptions or temporary shutdowns may impact the ability of our independent dealers and distributors to carry out their retail sales plans for a certain period of time.
+The measures taken by governmental authorities from time to time in connection with the ongoing COVID-19 health crisis, including with respect to labour stoppages, business interruptions or temporary shutdowns may impact the ability of our independent dealers and distributors to carry out their retail sales plans for a certain period of time.